Treaty Oak (Austin, Texas): Legends

 Treaty Oak's Stephen F. Austin story had been called into question by historians a decade before the Texas Centennial.
 In 1925 then owner Mrs. W.H.
 Caldwell expressed skepticism about the story: "I have never made any claims that the tree was that under which Stephen F. Austin or anyone else signed treaties with the Indians ...
 I understand the Daughters of the Texas Republic (sic) have investigated the records and have been unable to substantiate the stories ...
 The first time I ever heard that my tree was the treaty oak (sic) was when a story appeared in the morning paper about two years ago ...
 I do not know where the information came from."
 The article goes on to say that the Daughters of the Republic of Texas point out an obvious problem, "Stephen F. Austin had been dead three years when the city of Austin was laid out, and that he never held any conferences with Indians as far west as Austin."

 The Texas Centennial Historical Commission's conjecture the story probably grew out of meetings between Stephen F. Austin and Tonkawa Chief Carita is born out in a news article from March 16, 1923 where the author conflates events at "the colony" at San Felipe de Austin, Austin County, with the current City of Austin, Travis County.
 The article's anonymous author then embellishes the story beyond what is actually contained in the correspondence of Stephen F. Austin on the matter.
 This article didn't use the term "Treaty Oak" to refer to the tree.
 The Austin American Statesman's database of historical newspapers going back to 1871 shows the term "Treaty Oak" does not appear to have been used prior to 1923.

 Another story holds that Sam Houston rested beneath the Treaty Oak after being deposed as Governor of Texas by the secessionist state legislature at the start of Texas's involvement in the American Civil War.
-Other accounts of the Treaty Oak peace treaty story like that published in the The Austin American in 1935 claimed it was Sam Houston, not Stephen F. Austin, who "parleyed with the Indians for peace nearly a century ago", i.e. ca. 1825 before Houston had even arrived in Texas.
+Other accounts of the Treaty Oak peace treaty story like that published in The Austin American in 1935 claimed it was Sam Houston, not Stephen F. Austin, who "parleyed with the Indians for peace nearly a century ago", i.e. ca. 1825 before Houston had even arrived in Texas.